Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Insert weights to DB
 - [ ] Add up the weight for all products
 - [ ] Set the weight in create Shipment
-- [ ] Add astrisks to required fields for all forms
 - [ ] Fix Image Server

 # Post Release To Do